linuxserver/docker-wireguard/README.md

 This image utilises `cap_add` or `sysctl` to work properly.
 This is not implemented properly in some versions of Portainer, thus this image may not work if deployed through Portainer.

+### Rootless Docker/Podman and SELinux unofficial support

+The additional parameters `--cap-add=NET_RAW`, `--security-opt label=disable` may be required on some systems like Fedora CoreOS.

+`--security-opt label=disable` disables SELinux labeling for the container, which allows `ip` to `module_request` wireguard if the kernel module has not been previously loaded.
+This is typically the case as most systems do not boot with wireguard kernel module loaded and would otherwise require a priviledged user to first `sudo modprobe wireguard` before the container could be run.

+`--cap-add=NET_RAW` is required on newer kernels to allow `0.0.0.0/0`, `0::0/0`.
+You should avoid `NET_RAW` if you do not need these routes.

+These parameters allow a completely unpriviledged user, without access to `sudo` or a root docker daemon, to run the container on SELinux enforcing systems without resorting to `--privileged`.

+Please note that this does not grant an unpriviledged user additional privileges on the host system. **This configuration is entirely unsupported and may break in a future release.
+No help will be provided if your system requires additional configuration not outlined in this section, any issue pertaining to running this container rootless is out of scope and invalid.
+Do not blindly add these parameters without understanding their purpose.
+This section is provided in a effort to improve host system security.**

 ## Environment variables from files (Docker secrets)

 You can set any environment variable from a file by using a special prepend `FILE__`.